stackbit-projects/marvelous-plankton-1d298/src/pages/index.md

     title: About
     content: >-
       I'm an IT Professional with 15+ years working in a varity of industries and environments.
-I love IT infrastructure and cloud services primarily.
+I'm an expert in IT infrastructure, DataCenter & Cloud services.
     actions:
       - label: Contact Me
         url: /contact